CreativeDevelopments/CDHandler/README.md

 { MessageEmbed } = require("discord.js");

 module.exports = {
-  name: "ping",
+  name: "ping"
-  aliases: ["Pong"],
+  aliases: ["Pong"]
-  description: "Replies with Pong!",
+  description: "Replies with Pong!"
-  cooldown: "5s",
+  cooldown: "5s"
-  cooldownMessage: "Wait {REMAINING} more to execute this command again!",
+  cooldownMessage: "Wait {REMAINING} more to execute this command again!"
   # usage: "", it's not needed on this command
   # example: "", it's not needed on this command
-  minArgs: 0,
+  minArgs: 0
-  maxArgs: 0,
+  maxArgs: 0
   argsMessage:
     "Incorrect Arguments!
-There are no arguments required for this command!",
+There are no arguments required for this command!"
-  dev: true,
+  dev: true
-  devMessage: "You must be a developer to run this command!",
+  devMessage: "You must be a developer to run this command!"
-  nsfw: true,
+  nsfw: true
-  nsfwMessage: "You cannot run this command in SFW channels!",
+  nsfwMessage: "You cannot run this command in SFW channels!"
-  permissions: ["KICK_MEMBERS"],
+  permissions: ["KICK_MEMBERS"]
   permissionsMessage:
-    "You must have the 'Kick Members' permission to run this command!",
+    "You must have the 'Kick Members' permission to run this command!"
-  botPermissions: ["EMBED_LINKS"],
+  botPermissions: ["EMBED_LINKS"]
   botPermissionsMessage:
-    "I cannot run this command without the 'Embed Links' permission!",
+    "I cannot run this command without the 'Embed Links' permission!"
-  category: "Misc",
+  category: "Misc"
-  locked: true,
+  locked: true
-  lockedMessage: "This command is locked at the moment!",
+  lockedMessage: "This command is locked at the moment!"
-  hidden: true,
+  hidden: true
-  hidden2: true,
+  hidden2: true
-  run: ({ message, args, client, handler }) => {
+  run: ({ message, args, client, handler }) ->
-    # handler represents fireHandler but don't change the param name you can use callback, execute or fire instead of run
+    # handler represents CDHandler but don't change the param name you can use callback, execute or fire instead of run
     embed = new MessageEmbed().setColor("#00DCFF").setTitle("Pong!");

-    message.channel.send(embed);
+    message.channel.send embed

     handler.cooldown(message, "5s"); # this creates a cooldown
-  },

 };
 ```